 Frankston-Dandenong Road roundabout upgrade works

-While we put the finishing touches on the duplication of Thompsons Road, works have now started to upgrade the roundabout at Frankston-Dandenong Road and Thompsons Road to traffic lights.
+Works have now started at Frankston-Dandenong Road and Thompsons Road to upgrade the roundabout to traffic lights.

 From November 2019 until further notice, we’ll reduce the roundabout from three to two lanes in all directions.